 Family Violence

 Family Violence is the abuse of power within a family or a relationship where one person trusts or depends on another.
 This abuse of power threatens the survival, security or well-being of that person.
-Any person in a family can be a victim of violence; man, woman or child.
+Any person in a family can be a victim of violence; man, woman, child or elderly.

 What kind of relationship are you in?